Olufunmilola93/Genetic-load-eco-evolutionary-feedback-and-extinction-in-metapopulations/README.md

 * Ksenia Khudiakova, Institute of Science and Technology, Austria (kseniia.khudiakova@ist.ac.at)
 * Himani Sachdeva, Department of Mathematics, University of Vienna, Vienna 1090, Austria (himani.sachdeva@univie.ac.at)

+### Acknowledgements

+This research was partially funded by the Austrian Science Fund (FWF) [FWF P-32896B] and DOC Fellowships of the Austrian Academy of Sciences: grants 26380 (O. Olusanya) and 26293 (K. Khudiakova).

+We thank Nick Barton for useful comments on the project.